 - Pathogenic bacteria of the fecal type require an organic nutrient broth in order to survive.
 CLEAN-FLO allows aerobic beneficial bacteria to consume the organic nutrients, removing them from the water column and eliminating the nutrient broth.

-- Most pathogens require carbon dioxide, phosphorus, nitrogen, ammonia or sulphur to live.
+- Most pathogens require carbon dioxide, phosphorus, nitrogen, ammonia or sulfur to live.
 The CLEAN-FLO system reduces the amount of these nutrients in the water.

 - Practically all pathogens are killed by ultraviolet light, which the sun emits.
 This ultraviolet does not penetrate the water deeply, so only surface water is affected under normal conditions.
 Introduction of CLEAN-FLO will bring the unaffected bottom waters to the surface, where ultraviolet will kill and or weaken the bacteria.